wagabooga/Spotter/README.md

 # Spotter
 ## About this app
-This App was Sarah Keashly and I's final project for LHL.
+Spotter is a social media app similar to twitter, where instead of writing tweets, you post a spot.
-We created a modern, reactive, and response social media app designed to share and play music with your friends.
+Spotter also has playback functionality. thanks to Spotify's API we are a

 ## Screenshots